burningdevil/test/production/test/docs/implement-test.md

 #IMPLEMENTING NATIVE AND WEB PAGES

+This document will guide you through how to automate a new test case.

+## Before Start
+- You have already designed a Test Case for one functionality and it is ready/stable to be automated.
+- You have the repository in your local and have setup and run successfully.

+## Design Cucumber Test Scenarios

+## Design and Implement Test Steps

+## Implement Page Objects
 We typically add any of the web or native pages under "pages" folder.
 All the page objects are categorized in 2 folder
     - Native pages